-It took me a few months to read Jon Franklin’s The Wolf in the Parlor: How the dog came to share your brain.
+It took me a few months to read The Wolf in the Parlor: How the dog came to share your brain by Jon Franklin.
 It was my ‘morning coffee’ book.
 Those always are read slowly.
 But I had trouble with this one.
 I considered not finishing it, but I’m glad I did.

 Franklin’s premise is that humans and dogs evolved together and, in fact, became parts of each other in terms of brain function.
 ‘Tame wolves’, he says, began to develop about 50,000 years ago when some wolves became essentially camp followers of humans.
 They realized putting up with human contact was an easy way of getting food.
 The humans realized that putting up with these less aggressive wolves was an easy way to have protection from wilder animals and to have a constant food supply if needed (wolf meat).
 Wolves evolved into dogs, humans evolved to a form more like us, and the interconnectedness between wolf/dog and human grew.